 The Oregon REALTORS® worked with other partners to create the Clean Water Loan program to assist Oregonians with septic repairs.
 Clean Water Loans can pay for up to 100 percent of costs associated with a septic repair or replacement project.
 The program is administered through Craft3, a nonprofit finance institution.
-Learn more here.
+More information can be found at the Oregon Department of Environmental Quality's "Onsite Septic Resources in Oregon" webpage.